Material Issue

 Material Issue was an American power pop trio from Chicago, Illinois.
 The band's trademark is pop songs with themes of love and heartbreak.
-A number of their song titles used girls' first names.
+A number of their song titles used women's first names.

 History

 Material Issue was formed in 1985, led by frontman Jim Ellison, who played guitar, sang lead vocals, and wrote most of the band's songs.
 Ellison met bassist Ted Ansani while both were attending Columbia College Chicago in 1986.
 Drummer Mike Zelenko was found through an ad in the Illinois Entertainer later that year.

 In 1987, Material Issue released an eponymous EP on their own label, Big Block.
 The label operated out of Ellison's bedroom at his parents' home in Addison, Illinois, and was named for the big block engines of the 1970s muscle cars Ellison loved.
 In 1988, their song "Sixteen Tambourines" appeared on CMJ New Music Reports compilation and their music was described by CMJ as a "hooky brand of high-powered psycho-pop".
 In 1989, Material Issue released the single "Renee Remains The Same", which received heavy airplay around Chicago.

 Over the next two years, the band toured extensively across the Midwest and recorded what would become their debut album International Pop Overthrow.
 The album was a compilation of various demos recorded between roughly 1988 and 1991 and produced by Jeff Murphy from the Chicago-area power pop band Shoes, and recorded at Short Order Recorder, their studio in Zion, Illinois.
 The album was released nationally in early 1991 and sold over 300,000 copies for Mercury Records.
 Their debut video for the single "Diane" appeared on MTV's 120 Minutes in late December 1990.
 International Pop Overthrow had extensive national exposure with "Valerie Loves Me" and "Diane" and music critic Jae-Ha Kim declared "Simple Minds upstaged by Material Issue".